bingeli1212/nitrile-preview/doc/DOC-gleamer.md

-# Icons For the Title
+# Setup The Frame Title

+Each frame title is to be typeset as a standard CONTEX section, started by the

 The icons used for each title of of the slide is the Unicode character U+2756 BLACK DIAMOND MINUS WHITE X. It appears that the default font chosen for the